 As older members of society, parents and guardians are to ensure that these teenagers grow up as active consumers of technology to help them meet the challenges of tomorrow.
 Arguably, one of the best ways to achieve this is by teaching teenagers to code because coding gives them the tools they need to master the technology that surrounds them.

-When you are a teenager, it is easier to learn the basic principles of programming like control flow, variables, and functions all in one programming language.
+When you are a teenager, it is easier to learn computer basics and the principles of programming like control flow, variables, and functions all in one programming language.
 As teenagers, you are also open to a lot of support no matter your skill level and you get to meet people and make new friends.

 Further in this article, we will introduce why coding is important for teenagers, how to code, and the best ways to learn.
 Let’s go.